Battle of Mas Deu: Battle

 On 16 May, Ricardos advanced from Céret with 12,000 infantry, 3,000 cavalry, 24 cannons, and six howitzers.
 Pedro Téllez-Girón, 9th Duke of Osuna commanded the 4860-strong Spanish right wing.
 His deputy was Pedro Mendinueta y Múzquiz and the force included four battalions of Royal Guards and one battalion each of the Mallorca Line Infantry and Volunteers of Catalonia Light Infantry Regiments, and Andalusian artillery.
 Ricardos accompanied the 2460-man center, which was led by Luis Firmín de Carvajal, Conde de la Unión.
 The 4680-strong Spanish left wing was led by Juan de Courten, Rafael Adorno, and José Crespo.
 The left was made up of three battalions of Walloon Guards, three companies from Tarragona, one battalion of an Irish regiment, one company each from Granada, Valencia, and Burgos, the Lusitania Cavalry Regiment, and artillery from New Castile.

 De Flers' staff worked out a plan whereby the French artillery would bombard the Spanish positions, pinning their infantry in place.
 Then the French left wing would make a feint attack against the Spanish right.
 After this distraction, the reinforced right wing would deliver the main French assault.
 To implement this strategy, De Flers had only 5,000 foot soldiers, 300 horsemen, 15 cannons, and nine howitzers.
-Claude Souchon de Chamron led the 1,180 men of the left wing.
-This comprised Pierre François Sauret's 7th Battalion of Champagne, Pierre Banel's 7th Battalion of the Aude, Charles Dugua's artillery of Gard, and Paul-Louis Gaultier de Kervéguen's 3rd Company of Lavaur.
+Claude Souchon de Chameron led the 1,180 men of the left wing.
+This comprised Pierre François Sauret's 7th Battalion of Champagne, Pierre Banel's 7th Battalion of the Aude, Charles Dugua's artillery of Gard, and Paul Louis Gaultier de Kervéguen's 3rd Company of Lavaur.
 Dagobert's 2680-man right wing included Louis André Bon's 9th Battalion of Drome, Jean-Jacques Causse's 1st Battalion of Mont-Blanc Volunteers, Jacques Laurent Gilly's 2nd Battalion of Gard, Guillaume Mirabel's Herault Cavalry, and Antoine de Béthencourt's 180 cavalrymen.
-De Flers and Joseph Étienne Timoleon d'Hargenvilliers accompanied the 740 soldiers of the center.
+De Flers and Joseph Étienne Timoléon d'Hargenvilliers accompanied the 740 soldiers of the center.